 Inform yourself additionally about the application process at the host higher education institution.
 This could be different from CUAS procedure.
 In many cases you need to write a CV or a Motivation Letter.
 Also watch the deadlines!

 Our Study Abroad Handbook includes many additional information and the most frequently questions are answered.
-Also our Checklist for Outgoing Exchange Students and the brochure "Studieren im Ausland" (available only in German) from the Austrian Students Association can be very useful.
+Also our Checklist for Outgoing Exchange Students and the webpage "Studieren im Ausland" (available only in German) from the Austrian Students Association can be very useful.